DBB(LOCAL) - EMPLOYMENT REQUIREMENTS AND RESTRICTIONS: MEDICAL EXAMINATIONS AND COMMUNICABLE DISEASES

 Examinations During Employment

-The Executive Director or designee may require an employee to undergo a medical examination if information received from the employee, the employee's supervisor, or other sources indicate that the employee has a physical or mental impairment that:
+The College President, director of human resources, or designee appointed by the College President may require an employee to undergo a medical examination if information received from the employee, the employee's supervisor, or other sources indicates the employee has a physical or mental impairment that:

-The ESC may designate the physician to perform the examination.
-If the ESC designates the physician, the ESC shall pay the cost of the examination.
+The College District may designate the physician to perform the examination.
+If the College District designates the physician, the College District shall pay the cost of the examination.
+The College District may place the employee on paid administrative leave while awaiting and evaluating the results of the examination.

-Based on the results of the examination, the Executive Director or designee shall determine whether the employee has an impairment.
-If so, the Executive Director or designee shall determine whether the impairment interferes with the employee's ability to perform essential job functions or poses a direct threat.
-If not, the employee shall be returned to his or her position.
+Based on the results of the examination, the College President or designee shall determine whether the employee has an impairment.
+If so, the College President or designee shall determine whether the impairment interferes with the employee's ability to perform essential job functions or poses a direct threat.
+If not, the employee shall be returned to his or her job position.

 [See DAA for information on disabilities and reasonable accommodation]